Backpacking trip in Guatemala: A 3-Week Adventure

 It’s a DRIVE to get to Semuc.
 It’s remote but unbelievably beautiful.
 No Backpacking trip in Guatemala is complete without visiting Semuc.

-- Day 12: Transfer to Lanquín (8-hour drive) and check-in at Zephyr Lodge.
-This is probably one of our favourite hostels in the world.
+• Day 12: Transfer to Lanquín (8-hour drive) and check in at Zephyr Lodge.
+This is probably one of our favorite hostels in the world.
 You’ll know why when you get there, or you can check them out on Instagram here.

 Remote and Beautiful